 It’s only been 10 months since the last resident evil game- a game that many fans disliked.
 I thought that it would take Capcom longer to turn the series around, winning over them fans.
 But I was wrong.
-Resident Evil 7: Biohazard definitely turns things around, taking the series into a new direction away from the full on action that was Resident Evil 6, back to the series’s roots with this scary but fun survival horror game.
+Resident Evil 7 biohazard does this, taking the series into a new direction away from the full on action that was Resident Evil 6, back to the series roots with this scary but fun survival horror game.
 And it does this well.

 If your idea of fun is getting scared, this is for you.
 I admit a couple of times characters jumped out at me, I jumped.
 Okay, maybe more than twice.
 But I found myself playing because I was intrigued by the story and gripped by the suspense.
 Although it starts slow, the game gradually builds up with it’s eerie atmosphere.

 The boss fights were my favourite parts.
 Nothing can beat the thrill of finally taking down a character that’s so difficult to kill and whom you thought you killed earlier.
 It’s fun to sneak past enemies too, peeking out from cover to see if the guy with a chainsaw is still there and even more exciting if he look over and sees you.

 However, the puzzles, which are a key part of the series, were easy and this game and didn’t play a key role.
-Towards the end the game it became a bit repetitive and less scary because of finally having a gun to use, even if ammo is scarce, whereas in Outlast, a similar horror game, doesn’t even give you weapons and are therefore a lot scarier to play.
+Towards the end the game became a bit repetitive and less scary because of having a gun to use, even if ammo is scarce, whereas Outlast, a similar horror game, doesn’t even give you weapons and are hence a lot scarier to play.

 And the lesser enemies trying to kill you, did so the same way all the time and were slow and easy to beat, meaning after a few encounters with them, they became quite dull.

 The biggest change in gameplay was the shift to the first person perspective which adds to the scare factor, for example, making it easier for enemies to attack from behind.
-You can also put your arms up to limit the damage you receive from attacks which can be helpful but was unnerving when that was the only thing I could do before getting a weapon.
+You can also put your arms up to limit the damage you receive from attacks which can helpful but was unnerving when that was the only thing I could do before getting a weapon.

 Over time playing the game, you pick up more weapons and tools which are useful.
 I remember feeling so relieved when I picked up a gun for the first time in the game.
 But this isn’t a shooter.
 Resources and ammo are scarce so you have scavenge for resources and need to make each shot count, conserving ammo.

 Another strength of the game is the graphics.
 Running at 60 frames per second means that it runs smoothly for all platforms you play on.
 And it supports HDR and PlayStation 4 Pro updates so improvements can be made.

 Some of these monsters were actually created out of real meat.
 Instead of making them all from 3D models, Capcom hired makeup artists to build the monsters out of actual meat and then converted these into the game.